 BOOK A WHALE WATCHING CRUISE

 The first time I went to Grand Manan, 19 years ago, it was for whale watching.
 Today, it continues to be one of the best destinations to travel to if you want to see whales up close.
-And while you can see whales from the land at many locations on the island, if you want to hit the open sea and really play with some whales, book a tour with Captain Peter Wilcox of Sea Watch Tours.
+And while you can see whales from the land at many locations on the island, if you want to hit the open sea and really play with some whales, book a tour the Lambert Family or with Captain Peter Wilcox of Sea Watch Tours.

 EXPLORE SWALLOWTAIL LIGHTHOUSE